Jenna McCorkell: Career

 McCorkell trained in Belfast, coached by Margaret McAllister and Yuri Bureiko, until the end of the 2001–02 season.
 In the 2002–03 season, she moved to Coventry where she was coached by Bureiko.

 McCorkell competed three times, from 2002 to 2004, at the World Junior Championships, placing as high as 11th in 2003.
 She made her senior World and European Championships debut also in 2003.

 Following the 2005–06 season, McCorkell moved to Liedekerke, Belgium where she was coached by Vera Vandecaveye.

 McCorkell achieved her career-best European Championships result, 8th, in 2008.
 After the 2007–08 season, she rejoined Juri Bureiko and was also coached by Silvie De Rijcke.
 Her best Worlds finish, 14th, came in 2010 and 2012.

 McCorkell changed coaches in April 2011.
 She decided to train with coach Simon Briggs in Ninove and Dundee.
 McCorkell had a torn abductor muscle at the end of 2012.

 In February 2014, McCorkell competed at her second Winter Olympics.
 Ranked 25th in the short program, she did not advance to the free skate in Sochi, Russia.
 At the 2014 World Championships in Saitama, Japan, McCorkell qualified for the free skate but withdrew due to a hamstring injury.

+Post–competitive career

+After Jenna's retirement, she became a coach and began a clothing brand named "Chique Sport", designing a sportswear collection specifically for figure skaters.
+The clothing brand was launched at the 2017 World Figure Skating Championships and rapidly gained recognition, receiving support from top skaters across the globe.